 Cinnamon applets are all the elements included at your bottom panel like the calendar or the keyboard layout switcher.
-At the manage tab, you can add/remove the already installed applets.
+In the manage tab, you can add/remove the already installed applets.

 5. Cinnamon Desklets

-Cinnamon Desklets are applications that can be placed directly to your desktop.
-Like all the other customization option, Desklets can be accessed from the settings menu and the wide variety of choices can attract anyone’s interest.
-Google calendar is a handy app to keep track of your schedule directly on your desktop.
+Cinnamon Desklets are applications that can be placed directly on your desktop.
+Like all the other customization options, Desklets can be accessed from the settings menu and the wide variety of choices can attract anyone’s interest.
+Google Calendar is a handy app to keep track of your schedule directly on your desktop.

 6. Desktop wallpaper